Alexa Grasso: Move up to flyweight

-Grasso was scheduled to face Ji Yeon Kim on June 27, 2020 at UFC on ESPN: Poirier vs. Hooker.
-However, due to travel restrictions for both fighters due to COVID-19 pandemic, the bout was rescheduled on August 29, 2020 at UFC Fight Night 175.
+Grasso was scheduled to face Ji Yeon Kim on June 27, 2020, at UFC on ESPN: Poirier vs. Hooker.
+However, due to travel restrictions for both fighters due to COVID-19 pandemic, the bout was rescheduled on August 29, 2020, at UFC Fight Night 175.
 She won the fight via unanimous decision.

-Grasso faced Maycee Barber on February 13, 2021 at UFC 258.
+Grasso faced Maycee Barber on February 13, 2021, at UFC 258.
 She won the fight via unanimous decision.

-Grasso was scheduled to face Joanne Wood on November 20, 2021 at UFC Fight Night 198.
+Grasso was scheduled to face Joanne Wood on November 20, 2021, at UFC Fight Night 198.
 However, Grasso was forced to pull out from the event due to injury and she was replaced by Taila Santos.

-Grasso was expected to face Viviane Araújo on January 22, 2022 at UFC 270.
+Grasso was expected to face Viviane Araújo on January 22, 2022, at UFC 270.
 However, Araújo was forced to pull out from the event due to injury, and the bout was cancelled.

-Grasso faced Joanne Wood in a re-scheduled bout on March 26, 2022 at UFC on ESPN 33.
+Grasso faced Joanne Wood in a rescheduled bout on March 26, 2022, at UFC on ESPN 33.
 She won the fight via a rear-naked choke in the first round.

-Grasso was rescheduled to face Viviane Araújo on August 13, 2022 at UFC on ESPN 41.
+Grasso was rescheduled to face Viviane Araújo on August 13, 2022, at UFC on ESPN 41.
 However, the bout was cancelled due to Grasso's visa issues.
-The pair was yet again rescheduled on October 15, 2022 at UFC Fight Night 212.
+The pair was yet again rescheduled on October 15, 2022, at UFC Fight Night 212.
 Grasso won the fight via unanimous decision.

 UFC Women's Flyweight Champion

-Grasso faced Valentina Shevchenko on March 4, 2023 for the UFC Women's Flyweight Championship at UFC 285.
-She won the bout and earned the title via a face crank in the fourth round.
+Grasso faced Valentina Shevchenko on March 4, 2023, for the UFC Women's Flyweight Championship at UFC 285.
+Despite being a heavy underdog, she won the bout and earned the title via a face crank in the fourth round.
 This made her the first Mexican UFC women’s champion.
 The win earned Grasso her first Performance of the Night bonus award.

+Grasso made her first title defense in a rematch against Valentina Shevchenko on 16 September 2023, at UFC Fight Night 227.
+The match ended in a split draw.

+On February 9, 2024, it was announced that Grasso and Shevchenko would be the coaches for The Ultimate Fighter 32 on ESPN+, which would feature contestants from the middleweight and featherweight divisions.
+Grasso faced Shevchenko for the third time on September 14, 2024 at UFC 306.
+Despite near submission attempts, she was dominated on the ground for nearly 15 minutes and lost the championship by unanimous decision.

+Post-championship career

+In her first non-title bout since 2022, Grasso made her return to action at UFC 315 in Montreal, Quebec, Canada on May 10, 2025 where she faced Natália Silva.
+She lost the fight by unanimous decision.